 For the frequentist approach, there is no posterior or prior probability since both involve parameters, and we saw that this is a no-no on frequentist soil.
 Everything that is necessary for statistical inference is contained within likelihood[13].

 In addition, for reasons of ease of computation, since most of these methods were invented in the first half of the 20th century (without any help of a computer), only the parameter value(s) that maximize(s) the likelihood function is(are) computed[14].
 From this optimization process we extracted the mode of the likelihood function (i.e. maximum value).
-The maximum likelihood estimate (MLE) is(are) the parameter value(s) so that a NN-sized sample randomly sampled from a population (i.e. the data you've collected) is the most likely NN-sized sample from that population.
+The maximum likelihood estimate (MLE) is(are) the parameter value(s) so that a N-sized sample randomly sampled from a population (i.e. the data you've collected) is the most likely N-sized sample from that population.
 All other potential samples that could be extracted from this population will have a worse estimate than the sample you actually have[15].
-In other words, we are conditioning the parameter value(s) on the observed data from the assumption that we are sampling infinite NN-sized samples from a theoretical population and treating the parameter values as fixed and our sample as random (or uncertain).
+In other words, we are conditioning the parameter value(s) on the observed data from the assumption that we are sampling infinite N-sized samples from a theoretical population and treating the parameter values as fixed and our sample as random (or uncertain).

-The mode works perfectly in the fairytale world, which assumes that everything follows a normal distribution, in which the mode is equal to the median and to the mean – mean=median=mode\text{mean} = \text{median} = \text{mode}.
+The mode works perfectly in the fairytale world, which assumes that everything follows a normal distribution, in which the mode is equal to the median and to the mean – mean=median=mode.
 There is only one problem, this assumption is rarely true (see figure below), especially when we are dealing with multiple parameters with complex relationships between them (complex models).

 Assumptions vs Reality.
 Figure by Katherine Hoffman.
 Authorized Reproduction